Server CGI Support for cgiemail

 USING THE SECURE SERVER:

-The same conditions apply when using the secure server, you just have to
+The same conditions apply when using the secure server, you just have to change the call to:

 https://secure.megaton.net/<domain_name>/cgi-bin/cgiemail/mailtemp.txt

-server for your domain name if you have not already done so.
+You should send a request to help@megaton.net to activate the secure server for your domain name if you have not already done so.

 Important Note For use with the Secure Server

-When using a custom response in conjunction with a secure form, the "thank
+When using a custom response in conjunction with a secure form, the "thank you" page URL must also be accessed through the secure server.
+For example:

 <input type="hidden" name="success" value="https://secure.megaton.net/<domain_name>/thanks.html">

 Email you receive from your forms will have a return address associated with webstor.com.
-If you would like to directly "reply"e to the person that submitted the form using your email software, you may do the following:
+If you would like to directly "reply&quote to the person that submitted the form using your email software, you may do the following:

 First, add a field to the HTML form (e.g. "email" to prompt the user for their complete email address.